Conscious Parenting Guide: Raising Resilient Kids (7 Steps)

 - Accessibility: The child feels they can reach the caregiver.

-- Responsiveness: Emotional needs are acknowledged and met.
+- Responsiveness: Emotional needs are acknowledged.

-- Engagement: The child feels valued and emotionally held.
+- Engagement: The child feels valued.

 Discipline as Teaching, Not Punishment